What are Money Laundering Regulations?

 - Gambling providers

-The changes in the 2017 regulations require businesses to become more risk-aware in their approach to anti-money laundering processes.
+The changes in the 2017 money laundering legislation require businesses to become more risk-aware in their approach to anti-money laundering processes.
+If businesses fail to comply with these changes, they risk being subject to money laundering penalties.
 We break down these changes below.

-Once a risk assessment is finalised, policies, controls and practical procedures need to be approved by senior management and implemented within the business to mitigate and manage the risks identified in the assessment.
+Once a risk assessment is finalised, policies, controls and practical procedures need to be approved by senior management.
+These procedures must be implemented within the business to mitigate and manage the risks identified in the assessment.
 Both the risk assessment and policies must also be communicated to relevant branches and subsidiaries, regardless of whether they are inside or outside the UK.

 To identify whether customers are politically exposed, businesses must have the correct systems in place such as applying compulsory ‘enhanced CDD’ measures to individuals for at least 12 months after they cease to be a politically exposed person.

-The 2017 regulations require that relevant employees of a business are screened.
+The 2017 money laundering legislation requires that relevant employees of a business are screened.
 The screening includes an assessment of the skills, knowledge, expertise, conduct and integrity of the employee.
 Employees who require screening include individuals who work for the firm and:

 - have any part in the business’s compliance of money laundering regulations